2021 - ongoing

 REINFORCE: INtegrated landscape management for REsilient mountain FORests under global changes

 Forests are key components of modern landscapes, providing essential ecosystem services to humans and sustaining biodiversity.
-As they mitigate global warming, forest ecosystems are essential elements for meeting the objectives of the Paris Climate Agreement and an increase of their future resilience through sustainable management practices is one of the main priorities of the EU policy.
-Forests are projected to undergo dramatic compositional and structural shifts prompted by global changes, such as intensifying natural disturbance regimes, land use and climate change.
-This uncertainty makes planning for forest management exceptionally difficult.
-To date, studies have mainly focused on adapting forest management to climate warming but new interdisciplinary approaches for understanding and implementing tailored adaptation actions are needed to increase forest resilience to a large set of uncertainties.
+Assuring future forest resilience through sustainable management practices is one of the main priorities of the EU policy.
+However, forests are projected to undergo dramatic compositional and structural shifts prompted by global changes, such as intensifying natural disturbance regimes, land use and climate change, making planning for forest management exceptionally difficult.
+Nowadays, new interdisciplinary approaches are needed for understanding and implementing tailored adaptation actions to increase forest resilience to a large set of uncertainties.

-The overall aim of REINFORCE is to develop multi-scale and integrated forest management strategies to enhance resilience to global changes in European mountain forest landscapes.
-The project will consist in assessing future forest landscape dynamics in multiple case study regions in the Alps using advanced simulation modelling tools, followed by developing resilience-based forest management plans.
-This will be accomplished with a novel and innovative approach combining dynamic landscape modelling, functional diversity and network analysis.
-This approach allows to determine where to intervene more efficiently in stands within the landscape to maximize the resilience of the forests to sudden disturbances and climate change.
-Mixing multiple expertise and methods, REINFORCE will ultimately contribute in filling the gap between science and local decision-makers by incorporating stakeholder community in building effective and integrated forested landscape management to cope with climate and global changes.
+The overall aim of REINFORCE is to study multi-scale and integrated forest management strategies to enhance resilience to global changes in European mountain forest landscapes.
+The project aims at assessing future forest landscape dynamics in multiple case study regions in the Alps using advanced simulation modelling tools.
+Evaluation of resilience-based forest management adaptations follows an innovative approach combining dynamic landscape modelling with the principles of functional diversity and network analysis.
+This would allow to determine where to intervene more efficiently within forested landscapes so to maximize their resilience to sudden disturbances and climate change.
+Mixing multiple expertise and methods, REINFORCE also aims at filling the gap between science and local decision-makers by incorporating stakeholder community in building effective and integrated forested landscape management to cope with climate and global changes.

 The project follows three main research steps:

-- Planning: develop novel forest management plans to foster resilience to uncertain global changes.
-This will be tackled with an innovative approach combining modelling, functional diversity and network analysis.
+- Planning: evaluate novel forest management plans to foster resilience to uncertain global changes.

 The project is financed from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 891671 awarded to Marco Mina (MSCA-IF-2019) and coordinated by Eurac Research in Bolzano/Bozen, South Tyrol, Italy.

-- Erich Tasser Eurac Research, Italy and University of Innsbruck, Austria
+- Erich Tasser Eurac Research, Innsbruck University, Austria Vice project manager